tr3ck3r/linklight/README.md

   * [Lab Provisioner](provisioner)
     AWS playbook for building up a testing environment (in the form of Virtual Machines) for someone to try the exercises provided above.

-### SELF-PACED EXERCISES:

-  * [Vagrant Demo](vagrant-demo) - Self-paced networking exercises that can be run on your personal laptop
-  * [Ansible Networking-v2 Selfpaced Exercises](exercises/networking_selfpaced/README.md) - These exercises are intended to help you walk through the use of Ansible to manage Cisco devices by using a GNS3 environment.

 # Slack
 Do you like Slack?
 So do we! [click to join our ansiblenetwork slack](https://join.slack.com/t/ansiblenetwork/shared_invite/enQtMzEyMTcxMTE5NjM3LWIyMmQ4YzNhYTA4MjA2OTRhZDQzMTZkNWZlN2E3NzhhMWQ5ZTdmNmViNjk2M2JkYzJjODhjMjVjMGUxZjc2MWE)